Extracting Email Addresses from Excel (4 Easy Ways)

 Final result with extracting email addresses using flash fill feature

-• To start with, choose the table from which you want to extract email addresses.
+• Choose the table from which you want to extract email addresses.

-• Next, click Text to Columns from the Data tab.
+• Click Text to Columns from the Data tab (option Data Tools).

 Selecting Text to Columns feature from the Data tab

-• From the Convert Text to Columns Wizard window press Next.
+• From the Convert Text to Columns Wizard window, check Delimited and press Next.

 Checkmarking Delimited option and hitting Next button

-• In the next step, put a comma (,) into the Others section and click Next.
+• Put a comma (,) into the Other section (or check Comma) and click Next.

 Inputing delimiters in the Other tab and pressing Next

-• Hence, choose your destination cell ($C$5), checkmark the Do not import column option to skip multiple columns and press Finish.
+• Choose your destination cell (=$C$5), check the Do not import column option and click on the columns you don’t need in Data preview, then press Finish.

 Selecting destination cell and clicking Finish